describo/describo.github.io/src/index.md

   </InfoPanelComponent>

    <InfoPanelComponent>
-    <template #title>Linked data to tables.</template>
+    <template #title>Linked data to tables</template>
     <template #text>
       <p>
-        Although Describo traffics in linked data, the Browse mode allows you to work with the data in a more familiar tabular format.
-With controls to filter the data and show specific properties the Browse tool adapts to your needs.
+        Describo lets you view your data in a clean, organized table format that's as straightforward as a spreadsheet.
+You can easily search through your information and choose exactly which details you want to display on screen.
       </p>
       <FeatureComponent link="/docs/guide/browse.html" :icon="faBook" class="text-sm bg-blue-100">
         <template #title>